oscargdd/draft-ogondio-lsr-isis-topology/draft-ogondio-lsr-isis-topology.md

 --- abstract

-This document defines a YANG data model for representing an abstract view of the provider network topology that contains Intermediate System to intermediate System (ISIS)  information.
+This document defines a YANG data model for representing an abstract view of the provider network topology that contains Intermediate System to Intermediate System (ISIS)  information.
 This document augments the 'ietf-network' data model by adding ISIS concepts.

 The YANG data model defined in this document conforms to the Network Management Datastore Architecture (NMDA).

 --- middle

 # Introduction

-This document defines a YANG data model for representing an abstract view of the provider network topology that contains Intermediate System to intermediate System (ISIS)  information.
-The data model augments ietf-network module {{!RFC8345}} by adding ISIS information.
+Topology collection is a critical use case for the network operators because the network topology is an abstract representation of the physical nodes, links and network interconnections.
+Network  planning processes requires that the network resources are placed to meet the traffic demands requirements not just in terms of bandwidth or delay, but also for failure scenarios.
+Network operators does the network planning process as an offline process, which obtains the information not directly from the network, but from inventory or template information.
+The main reason for this process was that there was a lack of a dynamic and programmatic interfaces that can allow the planning tools to obtain such information.

-Network operators perform regular what-if sceanarios analysis and capacity planning processes.
-Those what-if analysis and capacity planning processes require, among other information, a topological view (nodes, links, network interconnection) of the deployed network.
-Thanks to the definition of the ietf-network model in {{!RFC8345}} network operators can use an API to dynamically get the topological information from a network controller/ network management system.
-On top of the work in {{!RFC8345}}, {{!RFC8346}} and {{!RFC8944}} extend the generic network and network topology data models with topology attributes that are specific to Layer 3 and Layer 2.
-However, there is not any model that exposes the IGP details.
+Thanks to the definition of the ietf-network model in {{!RFC8345}} this situation has changed, because network operators can use an API with dynamic topological information.
+On top of the work in {{!RFC8345}}, {{!RFC8346}} and {{!RFC8944}} extends the generic network and network topology data models with topology attributes that are specific to Layer 3 and Layer 2.
+However, there is not any model that exposes Intermediate System to Intermediate System (ISIS) information.
 This information is required in the IP/MPLS planning process to properly assess the required network resources to meet the traffic demands in normal and failure scenarios.
-A whatif analysis requires knowledge on the different levels and areas.

-The main objective of this model is to represent the most relevant ISIS topology attributes.This document defines a YANG data model for representing, managing and controlling the ISIS topology.
+The main objective of this model is to represent most relevant ISIS topology attributes.

+This document defines a YANG data model for representing, managing and controlling the ISIS topology.
 The data model augments ietf-network module {{!RFC8345}} by adding the ISIS information.

 This document explains the scope and purpose of the ISIS topology model and how the topology and service models fit together.